amirhnajafiz/jetstream-mirroring/README.md

 make tests
 ```

-If you check the nats containers logs, you can see the results
-of the test.

 You should be able to see same publications on both clusters.

 If you want to shut down the clusters: